dachcom-digital/pimcore-i18n/docs/30_FrontPageMapping.md

     - team
 - /en-us -> that's your hardlink with a en_US locale.
 ```

+> Note: Learn how to implement a country site based on hardlinks by [clicking here](27_Countries.md).

 Now you have a brand new shiny website.
 If you open the `/en-us/team` page, it will automatically load the content from `/en/team`.
 That's nice.
 If you want to override the team content you just need to copy your `/en/team` into the `/en-us/` tree.
 Now you're good to go to add some additional content.